General Hunting Regulations & Requirements

 Antlered Buck Deer:

-Private lands: The bag limit on Delta and Hill Zones antlerless deer is five (5) per annual season.
-The bag limit on Southeast Zone antlerless deer is one (1) per day, three (3) per annual season.
+- Private lands: The bag limit on Northeast, Delta, East Central, and Southwest Zones antlerless deer is three (3) per annual season.
+The bag limit on Southeast Zone antlerless deer is one (1) per day, two (2) per annual season.

 Spotted Fawns are not to be killed or molested at any time.